Femtosecond laser fabricated nitinol living hinges for millimeter-sized robots: Femtosecond Laser Micromachining

 \subsection{Processing Parameters}

 To create living hinges, we rastered away excess material from the nitinol base substrate.
-To obtain accurate rastering parameters, we build on the procedure detailed in our earlier work \cite{hayes2022rapid}.
+To obtain accurate processing parameters, we build on the procedure detailed in our earlier work \cite{hayes2022rapid, hayes2024scaling}.
 To summarize, we first ran a custom recipe to create an array of squares with varying laser power levels (repetition frequency) and a number of passes.
-After ablation, we characterized the sample in a confocal microscope (Keyence VK-X 3D Surface Profiler) set to 0.5 $\mu$m tolerance and measured the etch depth as a function of repetition frequency and passes.
-Fig. \ref{fig:laser}b shows a sample output from the profiler, and Fig. \ref{fig:laser}c shows the profiler itself.
+After ablation, we characterized the sample in a confocal microscope (Keyence VK-X 3D Surface Profiler) set to 0.5 $\mu m$ tolerance and measured the etch depth as a function of repetition frequency and passes.
+Fig. \ref{fig:workflow}b shows a sample output from the profiler, and Fig. \ref{fig:workflow}c shows the profiler itself.

-We compiled the characterization data from the above tests as a scatter plot with lines of best fit in Fig. \ref{fig:laser}d (top).
-Using this plot, we computed the etch rate (\SI{}{\micro m/layer}) as a function of the repetition frequency and 95\% confidence bound (bottom).
-Based on these data, we determined our "strong ablation range" \cite{uppal_micromachining_2008} to be 200 kHz (equivalent to a fluence of \SI{4.1}{Jcm^{-2}}) and 5 passes resulting in 5 $\mu$m thick ablations per layer.
-We used this as our ideal parameter combination for the rest of the manuscript unless mentioned otherwise.
+We compiled the characterization data from the above tests as a scatter plot with lines of best fit in Fig. \ref{fig:workflow}d.
+Based on these data, we determined our "strong ablation range" \cite{uppal_micromachining_2008} to be 200 kHz (equivalent to a fluence of \SI{4.1}{Jcm^{-2}}) and 5 passes resulting in 5 $\mu m$ thick ablations per layer. \alex{We chose these settings based on a trade-off between material quality and manufacturing time. } We used the above combination of parameters for the rest of the manuscript unless mentioned otherwise.

-To confirm our characterization results, we fabricated a circular cross-section living hinge (depth of 90 $\mu$m) with the ideal parameters as determined above using the confocal microscope described previously.
-Fig. \ref{fig:3dmain}b plots the expected cross-section with the manufactured one over the hinge width of 2 mm.
-This figure shows our ability to create hinges with a tolerance below 10\% of the depth of the cut, and, excluding a few outliers, the large majority of the hinge is within $\pm 5 \mu$m of the designed cut.
-In Section \ref{sec:disc}, we discuss methods for reducing this tolerance even further using additional laser processing.